Policy and Procedure #161.0, Purchasing

 If there is supporting evidence, the Board may exclude a Bidder from participating in a procurement on grounds such as:

-In instances where poor, unacceptable or unsatisfactory performance by a vendor or consultant has been experienced, it is recommended that the following steps be taken.
+In instances where poor, unacceptable or unsatisfactory performance by a vendor or consultant has been experienced, the following steps are recommended.

-• A staff member will complete and forward the Vendor Incident Report to the Manager of Purchasing Services.
+1. a staff member will complete and forward the Vendor Incident Report to the Manager of Purchasing Services;

-• The Manager of Purchasing Services will engage the appropriate individuals to gather information in preparation for communicating the concern to the vendor in question.
+2. the Manager of Purchasing Services will engage the appropriate individuals to gather information in preparation for communicating the concern to the vendor in question;

-• Depending on the nature of the incident Purchasing Services will bring the concern(s) to the attention of the vendor.
+3. depending on the incident, Purchasing Services will bring the concern(s) to the vendor’s attention;

-• Vendors will be given the opportunity to respond to the concern and remedy the deficiency in an agreed- upon time period, when required.
+4. vendors will be given the opportunity to respond to the concern and remedy the deficiency in an agreed-upon time period, when required;

-• Should the vendor fail to meet the agreed upon requirements in the time allotted, it may result in the cancellation/termination of the contract and further suspension bidding privileges for an indeterminate amount of time.
+6. should the vendor fail to meet the agreed upon requirements in the time allotted, it may result in the cancellation/termination of the contract and further suspension bidding privileges for an indeterminate amount of time; and

 Contractors perform work for or provide services to the Board.
 The quality of their work is critical to the success of the project and directly affects the environment in which students and staff members learn and work.
 Compliance with Occupational Health and Safety rules, codes and regulations, and Board policies and procedures, where applicable, is critical to ensuring a safe environment.